Before your meeting

 Ask your meeting participants what they felt worked well or didn’t work well during the meeting.
 Use this feedback to continually improve the structure and outcomes of your future meetings.

-Use the action items from the meeting to create the agenda for the next meeting using an agenda template.
+the meeting to create the agenda for the next meeting using an agenda template.
 This will save you having to find the last set of minutes just before the next meeting.

 Time is one of the most valuable assets for businesses.
 Groups need to be able to come to a unanimous decision, sometimes with a limited amount of time.
 Instead of wasting time travelling interstate or internationally to meetings, you can connect your team and make decisions quickly no matter where the guests are located via an audio conference or video conference.

 Travelling to face-to-face meetings is expensive and unnecessary.
 You can vastly reduce this expense by using audio and web conferencing.
 Video conferencing allows you to meet face-to-face from the comfort of your own office or home, so you don’t lose that visual link to your guests and can still read their body language.
 You can also share screens, documents and applications.